Skip to main content

 How to Find and Support Veteran-Owned Businesses

-Read on to find out how to find veteran-owned businesses near you or online, plus a list of awesome veteran-owned brands to check out.
+Seeking out veteran-owned businesses is a great way to support veterans, their businesses, and their employees.
+Read on to learn more about how to find veteran-owned businesses near you or online.
+We’ve also included a list of awesome veteran-owned brands to check out!

-How to Find Veteran-Owned Businesses in Your Community
+4 Ways to Find Veteran-Owned Businesses in Your Community

-8 Veteran-Owned or Founded ID.me Partners
+8 Veteran-Owned or Veteran-Founded ID.me Partners

-1. Shift.org – Shift is a career advancement company that helps current and former military members apply their military skills to civilian jobs.
+6. Shift.org – Shift is a career advancement company that helps current and former military members apply their military skills to civilian jobs.
 CEO Mike Slagh was a bomb disposal officer in the Navy and provided technical expertise to military units all over the world.

-2. Sperry – Paul A. Sperry founded Sperry Shoes.
+7. Sperry – Paul A. Sperry founded Sperry Shoes.
 A Navy Reservist, he invented the world’s first boat shoe, the Top-Sider, in 1935.

-3. Walmart – Founder Sam Walton served in the U.S. Army Intelligence Corps during World War II.
+8. Walmart – Founder Sam Walton served in the U.S. Army Intelligence Corps during World War II.
 He supervised security at aircraft plants and eventually reached the rank of captain.

 Is ID.me Veteran Owned?